Born to Race (2011 film): Plot

-Born to Race is the story of Danny Krueger (Joseph Cross), a rebellious young street racer on a collision course with trouble.
-After an accident at an illegal street race, he is sent to a small town to live with his estranged father (John Pyper-Ferguson), a washed up NASCAR racer.
-Attending high school, Danny meets Jessica (Nicole Badaan).
+Born to Race is the story of Danny Krueger, a rebellious young street racer on a collision course with trouble.
+After an accident at an illegal street race, he is sent to a small town to live with his estranged father, a washed up NASCAR racer.
+Attending high school, Danny meets Jessica.
 She invites him to a party.
 Attempting to integrate, Danny accepts the invitation.
-At the party, Danny runs into the local hot shot Jake Kendall (Brando Eaton).
+At the party, Danny runs into the local hot shot Jake Kendall.
 The two characters clash.
 Jake rules the neighborhood fiercely, and Danny will have to live up to those standards in order to become accepted, which means that he shall have to race again.

 Meanwhile the relationship between Danny and his father has its own ups and downs.
 Danny cannot get over the fact that his father left him and his mother when he was still a young child.
 In his struggle to find his ways in his new hometown, he cannot get around his father, and through dialogue the two slowly come to realize that they have more in common then they suspected.
 When Danny decides to enter the NHRA High School Drags, he is forced to seek his father's help in taking down his rival Jake Kendall.
 Danny and Jake both advance to the finals.
 In the finals, Danny narrowly wins the race after Jake is injured in a fiery crash.